 - Diclofenac (brand name Voltarol)

 - Indometacin (usually the first choice of physicians)

 - Ibuprofen (you can buy this in pharmacies under brand name Advil, Motrin)

 - Sulindac (brand name Clinoril)

 On a side note, Aspirin is a NSAID but not recommended for gout.
-Studies have shown that aspirin can raise the levels of uric acid in the blood.
-Corticosteroids can also be used and Prednisone is the most commonly prescribed and is often used in people who are unable to take non-steroidal anti-inflammatory drugs (NSAIDs) or colchicine.
-Use of NSAIDs usually relieves the symptoms of a gout attack within 48 hours.
+Studies have shown that aspirin may raise the levels of uric acid in the blood.
+Corticosteroids may also be used and Prednisone is the most commonly prescribed and is often used in people who are unable to take non-steroidal anti-inflammatory drugs (NSAIDs) or colchicine.
+Use of NSAIDs may usually relieve the symptoms of a gout attack within 48 hours.

 Actually, a 2018 study published in The Annals of Emergency Medicine concluded that there is no significant difference between corticosteroids and nonsteroidal anti-inflammatory drugs (NSAIDs) for short-term pain relief, long-term pain relief, time to resolution of pain, or the need for additional analgesics.

 New research shows that a steroid pill may be as good as a nonsteroidal anti-inflammatory drug (NSAID) for treating painful gout.